OpenEvalProject/evals/manuscripts/elife-53051/v2/manuscript.md

 Together, these analyses revealed two key results: (1) VOT encoding in human STG is not purely categorical, but also (2) the relationship between response amplitude and VOT is not linear across the entire continuum (Figure 2D).
 These results suggest that, even at the level of STG, the brain maintains information about the specific, sub-phonetic details of individual speech sounds.
 The asymmetrical pattern of within-category encoding suggests that individual neural populations in human auditory cortex encode information about both the category identity of a speech sound and its more fine-grained acoustic properties, or its category goodness (Kuhl, 1991; Blumstein et al., 2005; Myers, 2007).

-## A simple neural network model of VOT encoding in STG
+### A simple neural network model of VOT encoding in STG

 Thus far, we have demonstrated that a temporal cue that distinguishes speech sounds is represented by a spatial/amplitude code (Ferster and Spruston, 1995; Shadlen and Newsome, 1994) in human STG.
 To understand how this could be implemented computationally in the brain, we built an architecturally minimalistic neural network (Figure 2E, top).
 The network was designed to implement a small set of basic computations, motivated by well-established models of temporal processing (Buonomano and Merzenich, 1995; Gao and Wehr, 2015; Eggermont, 2000; Carr, 1993; Konishi, 2003; Rauschecker, 2014; Rauschecker, 1998).
 Specifically, our model employs discrete integrator units that detect temporal gaps or coincidences between distinct spectral events by incorporating canonical neurophysiological mechanisms that allow current input to modulate a unit’s sensitivity to subsequent input in highly specific ways.

 The entire model is comprised of just five localist units: a burst detector, a voicing detector, a gap detector (Gap), a coincidence detector (Coinc), and an inhibitory unit.
-Conventional leaky integrator dynamics governed continuously varying activation values of each rectified linear unit within the model (McClelland and Rumelhart, 1981; McClelland et al., 2014), with the activity ait of a given unit i at time t depending on its prior activity ait-1, the weighted sum of its excitatory and inhibitory inputs ∑jwji*ajt-1, and unit-specific activation parameters (e.g., propagation threshold [θ], decay rate).
+Conventional leaky integrator dynamics governed continuously varying activation values of each rectified linear unit within the model (McClelland and Rumelhart, 1981; McClelland et al., 2014), with the activity $a_{i}t$ of a given unit $i$ at time $t$ depending on its prior activity $a_{i}t-1$, the weighted sum of its excitatory and inhibitory inputs $\sumjw_{ji}*a_{j}t-1$, and unit-specific activation parameters (e.g., propagation threshold [$\theta$], decay rate).
 To illustrate intuitively how time-dependent neuronal properties can give rise to spatially-localized temporal cue processing, model parameters and connection weights were set manually (see Methods for details; Figure 2—figure supplement 1; Supplementary file 2).
 We presented the network with simplified inputs mimicking the spectral and temporal properties of the six VOT stimuli used in the ECoG experiment (Figure 1A; see Materials and methods; Supplementary file 3).
 Presentation of burst and voicing inputs triggered propagation of activation that spread through the network, and our analyses assessed how the resulting activation dynamics differed depending on VOT.

 The simulated responses of Gap and Coinc to VOTs of 0–50 ms are shown in Figure 2F/G. We observed striking qualitative similarities between Gap simulated outputs (Figure 2F) and the real neural responses of V- electrodes (Figure 2B), and between Coinc outputs (Figure 2G) and the V+ electrodes (Figure 2C).
 By design, voicing category is clearly distinguished in both Gap and Coinc, with Gap responding more strongly to longer (voiceless) VOTs (30–50 ms), and Coinc responding more strongly to shorter (voiced) VOTs (0–20 ms).
 This demonstrates that spatial encoding of temporal cues (gaps vs. coincidences) can arise naturally within a simple, biologically-inspired neural network (Buonomano and Merzenich, 1995; Gao and Wehr, 2015; Eggermont, 2000; Carr, 1993; Konishi, 2003; Rauschecker, 2014; Rauschecker, 1998).